ADHD Evaluation and Treatment

 - Last updated: March 23, 2015

-As part of our commitment to Calvin College students, collaborative efforts have been established with a variety of services on campus (Center for Counseling and Wellness, Student Academic Services, Disability Services), to provide ongoing assessment and monitoring for students diagnosed with ADHD.
+As part of our commitment to Calvin University students, collaborative efforts have been established with a variety of services on campus (Center for Counseling and Wellness, Student Academic Services, Disability Services), to provide ongoing assessment and monitoring for students diagnosed with ADHD.
 With appropriate management it is our goal to prevent and reduce the possibility of misuse/abuse of psychostimulant medications on our campus.

 If you are currently on medication for the treatment of ADHD, and you wish to transfer your ADHD care and management of your medication refills to Health Services, it is important to start this process early to allow time for the medical records to be reviewed by our office.
 Plan to continue to receive prescriptions from your own provider until the steps listed below are completed and transfer of care to a Calvin provider has been established at an office visit.

 Health Services providers will not prescribe refills on ADHD medications without the following:

 - Original medication records are needed, which include the formal diagnostic ADHD test results, all medication treatment records, and any other medical records that may explain progress, setbacks, and side effects in recent years directly from the doctor’s office.
 Copies sent from patients are not accepted.

 - To have records transferred; complete the “Release of Information” (ROI) consent and email of fax to Health Services.
 We will collect the above records.
 A separate form is needed for each provider or testing center involved in your ADHD care.
 Click here to print the ROI form.
 Once completed, fax the form to Health Services at 616-526-6548 or send a scanned copy of the form to firstname.lastname@example.org.

 - If an appointment is scheduled before the complete medical records are received and reviewed by our office, there will likely be a delay in receiving medication refills.

 Requests for an emergency ADHD medication refill at Health Services: